pensjonatus/flash-fiction/blog/zombie-statue.md

 ---
-title: 'Zombie Statue'
+title: Zombie Statue
 date: '2014-06-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 On holiday in France, I visited a small church in Bar-le-Duc and saw a statue of